-Pitt White House is beautifully situated in a private lane, the property has a spacious living room with woodburner, dining room and a large kitchen/breakfast room fully equipped with a 4 oven Aga.
-Bathroom with Sauna, 5 doubles, 2 twins with en-suite, plus 2 adjoining bedrooms with single beds sleeping 14 - 18 (14 Adults + 4 Children).
+Pitt White House is beautifully situated in a private lane, set in 2 acres of peaceful bamboo gardens.
+Comfortably furnished, the house features a spacious living room with woodburner, separate dining room, and a large kitchen/breakfast room fully equipped with a 4 oven Aga.
+Master bedroom with Super King bed with ensuite shower room.
+Two large family bathrooms with separate showers.
+A further 3 double bedrooms with ensuite(s).

 The property is suitable for extended family gatherings, birthdays, anniversaries, and reunions.
 In the past the house was successfully run as a "house of healing" because of its unique tranquil location.
 Art, reading and alternative therapy groups have very much enjoyed staying at Pitt White House.